dottjt/reddit_response/README.md

 ## Improvements

+- automatically send final/done messages IF no website/subreddit has been sent, and they say thank you etc.
-- Improve deleted error messages so that they make sense.
+- Improve deleted error messages so that they make sense. (fix the extract function)
 - relapse before start?
 - Bring next page button to the top of the page.
 Copy it and install it at the top.
 (It will drop to the bottom of the page now, really not a huge deal)
 - Message for providing meditation advice.